Ford Mondeo hatchback - Interior & comfort

 The interior of the Ford Mondeo is better built and quieter than before – but comfort is prioritised at the expense of a sporty drive

-Taking on everything from the BMW 3 Series and Audi A4 to the VW Passat and Mazda 6, mainstream manufacturers have been keen to improve the perceived quality of their cars in recent years, and the Ford Mondeo is the latest example.
-Ford's redesigned ‘corporate’ grille (2019 on) may be now less likened to an Aston Martin's but it still modernises the dowdy looks of the old model, even if the rest of the changes are quite subtle.
+Taking on everything from the BMW 3 Series and Audi A4 to the Volkswagen Passat and Mazda6, mainstream manufacturers have been keen to improve the perceived quality of their cars in recent years, and the Ford Mondeo is the latest example.
+Ford's redesigned ‘corporate’ grille (introduced in 2019) may be now less likened to an Aston Martin's, but it still modernises the dowdy looks of the old model, even if the rest of the changes are quite subtle.

 The Mondeo Vignale is the most obvious sign of Ford's ambition to compete with brands traditionally considered more upmarket.
 However, Ford is keen to point out that this Mondeo isn't supposed to compete with the entry-level BMW 3 Series, but instead appeal to those who want to stay with the Ford brand but have a higher-quality, more luxurious interior.
 It’s the most luxurious Mondeo available and is all about refinement and comfort.

-It features laser-cut quilted leather seats, a soft-touch instrument panel and other handcrafted details that you don't get on the other Mondeo trim levels.
-While it looks nice, with more leather throughout the cabin, the seats aren't as comfortable as they look and overall the Vignale just feels like a normal Mondeo with some nicer bits of trim, so we wouldn't recommend spending too much extra.
+It features laser-cut quilted leather seats, a soft-touch instrument panel and other handcrafted details not available for other Mondeo trim levels.
+While it looks nice, with more leather throughout the cabin, the seats aren't as comfortable as they look and overall the Vignale just feels like a normal Mondeo with some added bits of trim, so we wouldn't recommend spending too much extra.

 Ford Mondeo dashboard